-A tuna and red onion pizza inspired by a traditional Italian recipe.
+This dreamy tuna pizza with red onion and black olives is inspired by a traditional Italian recipe.
 Lightweight and delicious, this pizza is also high in protein.

 Last year I went on a three-day trip to Venice, and on my first night there, I stumbled upon a place called Pizza Al Volo in the Dorsoduro neighbourhood, close to the Accademia.
 It was one of the few places open that late and we were famished after our flight, so my husband and I decided to share a pizza.

 A pizza tonno e cipolla like no other

 The place is a little takeaway gem, so we ordered a pizza with tuna and onion in a very broken Italian and ate it on a bench in the piazzetta nearby.
 It was without any shadow of a doubt the best pizza with tuna I had in my life.